sap-tutorials/Tutorials/tutorials/data-lake-customer-facing-diagnostic-files/data-lake-customer-facing-diagnostic-files.md

 ![Viewing the certificates created by the service.](diag-files-11.png)

-**Note**: You will need to manually remove each `\n` in the files and replace them with real like breaks.
+> You will need to manually remove each `\n` in the files and replace them with real like breaks.
 An alternative to this is to use a code editor like Visual Studio Code and use the find and replace function.
 Use the regex find option and search for `\\n` and replace it with '\n'.

 **[Optional]**: Use Visual Studio Code